xy7313/xy7313.github.io/_posts/2017-08-08-ReactCourse.md

 - Express:

-   - Express in nodejs is a framework which provides features like: Middlewares to respond to your request, Routing, Render html web pages
+   - Express in nodejs is a framework which provides features like: Middlewares to respond to your request, Routing, Render html web pages.

-   - Routing: handle multiple url context in a website, or how they respond to client requests
+   - Routing: handle multiple url context in a website, or how they respond to client requests.

    - Route paths can be strings, string patterns, or regular expressions.

    - Middleware functions are functions that have access to the request / response objects, and the next middleware function in the application’s request-response cycle.

    - Serving Static Files: Express provides a built-in middleware express.static to serve static files, such as images, CSS, JavaScript etc

--  using use strict directive to make sure you receive an error, writing js need to specify "use strict", writing jsx, use strict is default
+-  using "use strict" directive to make sure you receive an error, writing js need to specify "use strict", writing jsx, use strict is default

 So the server.js is like: